 “Designing Your Life” by Bill Burnett and Dave Evans

-Provides a design-thinking approach to navigating life changes and creating meaningful transitions.
+Design-thinking approach to navigating life changes and creating meaningful change.

 Rating: 4.3/5